 Not just a Shardbearer.
 Radiant.
 A knight in resplendent Shardplate that glowed with a deep red at the joints and in certain markings.
 Armor did that in the shadowdays.
 This vision was taking place before the Recreance.
 (73)

 Don't get me wrong.
 Paragraphs like this demonstrate impressive world-building.
 But the book hammers away with fake SFnal jargon instead of piecing together existing language in an evocative way.
-Certainly fantasy has worked with imaginary tongues before, but this lacks rhythm of Beowulf, the ethereal beauty of Tolkien's Elvish or, hell, the rasping brutality of Klingon.
+Certainly fantasy has worked with imaginary tongues before, but this lacks the rhythm of Beowulf, the ethereal beauty of Tolkien's Elvish or, hell, even the rasping brutality of Klingon.
 By comparison, this is epic fantasy baby-talk.

 As another example, here's an extract from the climactic fight scene:

 He Lashed himself back away from Szeth, then forced Stormlight into his greying, lifeless hand.
 With an effort, he made the color return, but Szeth was already upon him with an airborne lunge.
 Mist formed in Kaladin's left hand as he raised it to ward, and a silvery shield appeared, glowing with a soft light.
 Szeth's Blade deflected away, causing the man to grunt in surprise.
 (1035)